pbarszczyk/ksef-php-client/README.md

 $ksefNumber = KsefNumber::from($statusResponse->ksefNumber);

 // For generating QR code by document use GenerateQRCodesAction
-// Forgenerating QR code by invoice hash use GenerateQRCodesByInvoiceHashAction
+// For generating QR code by invoice hash use GenerateQRCodesByInvoiceHashAction

 /** @var QRCodes $qrCodes */
 $qrCodes = $generateQRCodesHandler->handle(new GenerateQRCodesAction(